Gupyzer0/Spacelines-Progression/README.md

 Contract pack for a sortoff historical progression using the Bluedog Design Bureau parts and the JNSQ planet pack.
 [Watch the contracts progression here](https://gupyzer0.github.io/BDB_JNSQ_Contracts/)

-### This mod builds on top of these wonderful mods:
+### This mod builds on top of other wonderful mods:
 * History of Spaceflight contract pack (Forked).
-* Bluedog Design Bureau (for the parts and the contracts it includes).
+* Bluedog Design Bureau Contracts.

 ### LICENSE CC-BY-NC-SA-4.0